Signs You Can't Grow A Beard: 7 Causes & What to Do

 5. Testosterone

 While testosterone levels won’t change the patchiness, or lack thereof, on your beard, it can affect its ability to grow how you want it to.
-People with super low levels of testosterone likely have little to no facial hair whatsoever.
+People with super low testosterone levels likely have little to no facial hair whatsoever.

 With that said, unless your testosterone is clinically low, it probably isn’t affecting your hair growth.
 Low testosterone can be accompanied by erectile dysfunction, fatigue, and trouble building muscle.